kc-howe/Betti-Numbers/README.md

 - The dunce cap
   + Only in `boundary_matrix_examples.py`

-## Drawing Tool Instructions
+## Drawing App Instructions

-The drawing tool allows a user to draw up to 2-dimensional simplicial complexes.
+The drawing app is an interactive tool built using PyGame which allows a user to draw up to 2-dimensional simplicial complexes.
 To draw a simplicial complex:
 1. Click to add vertices to the complex.
 2. Click existing vertices to select them (up to 4), and press `space` to add/remove the corresponding simplex.
 3. Right click a single vertex to remove it, or right click the canvas background to clear the current selection.